realness-online/web/README.md

 VUE_APP_MESSAGING_SENDER_ID=${firebase.messagingSenderId}
 ```

-Restart your local server and localhost will have the same functionality as when you deploy.
+Restart your local server and localhost will have the same functionality as when you deploy

 ## Contributing

 Moderators are ideal committers.
 Setting up an instance of realness is also setting yourself up to help.
-Please read our [guidelines](docs/contributing.md).
+Please read our [guidelines](docs/contributing.md)

 ## Support

-We invite you to [Join realness online](https://realness.online) if you are interested in contributing or getting some friendly technical support for Moderating your own instance of realness web.
+We invite you to [Join realness online](https://realness.online) if you are interested in contributing or getting some friendly technical support for Moderating your own instance of realness web

 ## License